-- 1. File a "Degree Declaration" form with the registrar's office.
-All degree declaration forms must be returned to the registrar's office the semester prior to the last semester in which they are planning to graduate.
+- 1. File a "Graduation Declaration" form with the registrar's office.
+All degree declaration forms must be returned to the registrar's office the semester prior to the semester in which the student plans to graduate.
 For example: students applying for May graduation must file no later than October 1; for December graduation, no later than July 1; for September graduation, no later than March 1. - 2.
-Register for "GRADF" on their registration form.
-There is a \$80 graduation fee. - 3.
-Graduation of candidates with more than six outstanding credits, or who have not filed by the deadlines stated above will be postponed until the next graduation date.
+A nonrefundable \$80 fee is required when the graduation declaration form is submitted. - 3.
+Graduation of candidates with more than six outstanding credits, or who have not filed by the deadlines stated above, will be postponed until the next graduation date.